The Smurfs 2: Box office

 The Smurfs 2 grossed $71,017,784 in North America, and $276,527,576 in other countries, for a worldwide total of $347,545,360.
 Box Office Mojo values the film's budget at $105 million, while Deadline Hollywood reported that the film's negative cost was $146 million, with $21 million gained from the production benefits.
-In addition, Sony spent $46.3 million on the film's marketing in the United States, and $45.3 million in other countries (excluding Japan).
 Earning $200 million less than its predecessor, the film did not meet Sony's expectation, which was generally attributed to the original's negative reception and competition from another family sequel, Despicable Me 2.

 In North America, the film debuted at #1 on its opening day, earning $5.2 million.
 The film opened to #3 in its first weekend, behind 2 Guns and The Wolverine, earning $18.2 million.
-Over its extended five-day weekend, it earned $27.8 million, below the original's three-day weekend ($35.6 million), and below Sony's projection of $35 million, which blamed too many PG-rated films in theatres.
+Over its extended five-day weekend, it earned $27.8 million, below the original's three-day weekend ($35.6 million), and below Sony's projection of $35 million, which the studio blamed on too many PG-rated films in theatres.

 Outside North America, the film debuted with $52.5 million from 43 countries.
 In Russia and Latin America, it performed better than the first film, while in Europe, it under-performed.